danaikorre/dsmanufacturing.github.io/course_content/tutorials.md

 ## General Guidelines

 1. Tutorials will **start on time**.
 Please sign in ~5min in advance to minimise disruption to the rest of the class.
 Most sessions will start with a brief central classroom discussion, Q&A and/or prep for the session's activities.
+    - There will be a tutor in the room at least 10min before start, this is a good time to double check technical requirements,  ask any questions specific to the session's structure or highlight special adjustments you may need for the session.
+    - Especially because we can only partially simulate a physical classroom, it is also perfectly fine during this period to use the chat functionality to catch up or chat informally with tutors and other participants.
 1. We ask that you remain within the session (T-a or T-b) you select at the start of the course.
 However, if your personal circumstances impact your attendance please speak to a course tutor about switching to a different schedule.
 1. Most activities will have a combination of group and individual work.
 Most group work will have participants assigned to specific groups, mainly to ensure relatively even distribution of domain/sector or technical experience across groups.
 To support exchange of ideas and perspectives, as well as networking, group membership will change across tutorials.
     - Note that group activities will be set up to ensure private or otherwise sensitive data and interests are not shared.